-A return to work after having kids isn’t all that bad - in fact, there are some pretty good reasons why it could be the best decision you’ll make!
+A return to work after having children isn’t all that bad – in fact, there are some pretty good reasons why it could be the best decision you’ll make!
 Of course, as many mothers experience, mummy guilt will be in full force, but hopefully, these benefits will help you see past that guilt so that you can genuinely look forward to putting your career hat on again.

 You get to adult

-Just imagine being able to have real adult conversation and drink your coffee in peace - without it going cold.
-Being able to have a chat on an intellectual level is extremely refreshing.
+Just imagine being able to have real adult conversation and drink your coffee in peace – without it going cold.
+Being able to have a chat on an adult intellectual level is extremely refreshing.
 No doubt your children will be on your mind at some point in the day which is why you can login to Kindyhub to see what they’ve been up to!

 There’s less cleaning

-It makes sense, less time with the kids at home means your house is likely to stay a lot tidier and you won’t have to clean as often.
+It makes sense, less time with the children at home means your house is likely to stay a lot tidier and you won’t have to clean as often.
 If mess and clutter does appear, use some nice baskets to quickly throw the clutter into and deal with it on the weekend.
 Now that’s got to be a huge win, right?

 Find you again